Dropped kerbs (footway crossings)

 First instalment due date

 The first instalment will be due 21 days after the invoice for the service is issued and monthly thereafter.
-The payments will be collected via direct debit.
+The payments will be collected via Direct Debit.
+Our finance department will contact you to set up the Direct Debit.

 If an instalment is missed, the entire payment plan will be cancelled and the amount outstanding will be due immediately.

-Each payment plan will be charged a one off, upfront administration fee of £35.
-The charge applies to each payment plan taken out with the council.
+Each payment plan will be charged an administration fee of £35.

-The upfront payment amount will be determined by the overall cost of the service:
+The initial payment amount will be determined by the overall cost of the service:

-All payment plans will be subject to a 6.5% charge on the overall cost of the goods or services.
+All payment plans will be subject to a 6.5% finance charge on the overall cost of the dropped kerb.
 The charge reflects our costs incurred by offering payment plans.
 This charge will be spread over the payment plan.

-Ensure you pay the correct upfront instalment fee as failure to do so will result in a delay in setting up your instalment plan.
+Ensure you pay the correct initial payment fee as failure to do so will result in a delay in setting up your instalment plan.
 From the list of payment options, select Payments by Instalments, then Dropped Kerbs.

 Once you've paid the upfront payment online, complete our set up form to set up an instalment payment plan, and email it to the address on the form.